ArduPilot/MAVProxy/docs/source/modules/hil.rst

 file in the APM source code, which provides a flight dynamics simulator (JSBSim).

-It is used for testing modifictions to the APM code in a simulated environment.
+It is used for testing modifications to the APM code in a simulated environment.

 See the :doc:`../analysis_and_simulation/simulation` page